gbeced/pyalgotrade/doc/strategy.rst

 ==================================

 Strategies are the classes that you define that implement the trading logic, when to buy, when to sell, etc.
-Buying and selling can be done in 3 different ways:
+Buying and selling can be done in several ways:

-    * Using a simple interface to place market orders:
+    * Using any of the following methods:
         * :meth:`pyalgotrade.strategy.BaseStrategy.marketOrder`
+        * :meth:`pyalgotrade.strategy.BaseStrategy.limitOrder`
+        * :meth:`pyalgotrade.strategy.BaseStrategy.stopOrder`
+        * :meth:`pyalgotrade.strategy.BaseStrategy.stopLimitOrder`
     * Using a long/short position based interface:
         * :meth:`pyalgotrade.strategy.BaseStrategy.enterLong`
         * :meth:`pyalgotrade.strategy.BaseStrategy.enterShort`
         * :meth:`pyalgotrade.strategy.BaseStrategy.enterLongLimit`
         * :meth:`pyalgotrade.strategy.BaseStrategy.enterShortLimit`

-    * Using the :class:`pyalgotrade.broker.Broker` interface directly.
+Positions are higher level abstractions for placing orders.
+They are escentially a pair of entry-exit orders and allow to track returns and PnL easier that placing orders manually.

 Strategy
 --------